wp-plugins/popup-maker/readme.txt

 [Plugin Developers Site](http://danieliser.com "Web Developer & WordPress Enthusiast") - Daniel Iser

+== Frequently Asked Questions ==

+= Why aren't my popups opening/working? =

+There are several common causes for this which include:
+* Your site includes RevSlider and it is older than v4.6.5
+* You have not set up your popups targeting conditions (top right when editing a popup).
+* Your site is loading multiple copies of jQuery
+* There is a JS error caused by another plugin or your theme.
+You can check this using your browsers console (Press F12).

 == Screenshots ==

 1. Create an infinite amount of popups and put any content inside your popups!
 No restrictions, no limitations - customize your popup content to fit your needs.